 logo-icpg-cap-pack-1

 Around the world, governments are taking a keen interest in sustainability and food-safety — which means they're implementing regulations that have a big impact on the packaging industry.
-Whether it's California or the UK, sustainable food packaging regulations and those related to chemicals in food packaging are already having a big effect on manufacturers.
+Whether it's California or the UK, sustainable food packaging regulations and those related to chemicals in food packaging are transforming manufacturing norms.

 In our latest episode of the Crazy About Packaging podcast, the C.A.P Pack explores our experiences with packaging regulations and the changing industry landscape.